tkimhofer/msbrowser/README.md

 devtools::install_github('tkimhofer/msbrowser')
 ```

-Once successfully installed, MSbrowswer can be started as follows
+Once successfully installed, MSbrowswer can be started as follows:
 ```R
 msbrowser::startApp()
 ```
-A new web-browser window opens with the MSbrowser user interface.
+A new web-browser window opens with the **MSbrowser** user interface.

 # Documentation
-Provided is a short video tutorial that walks through the different functionalities of MS browser, provides a step-by-step guidance for first time user.
+Provided is a short video tutorial that walks through the different functionalities of **MSbrowser**, provides a step-by-step guidance for first time user.

-Descriptions of all *centWave* peak picking paramters can be found under the **xcms CentWave** option in the menu above.
+Descriptions of all *centWave* peak picking paramters can be found under the **xcms centWave** option in the menu above.